ericstephens/ericstephens.github.io/resume.md

 ## Adjunct Instructor
 **Syracuse University 09/1996 - 12/2010**

-Led team in developing an Internet/Intranet Developer certificate program to lead existing IT professionals into distributed network computing.
-Instructed a number of existing IT professions in database technologies such as Oracle 8i, Microsoft SQL Server, HTML/CGI/XML, Java programming, JSP/Servlet Programming, Object-Oriented Analysis and Design, and distributed computing (CORBA).

 ## Managing Software Architect
 **AppliedTheory 09/1996 - 05/2001**

-Leveraged technical, sales, and managerial capabilities to build team of J2EE consultants to deliver enterprise-class web solutions for clients in the bio-tech, government, and financial sectors.

 ## Managing Software Architect
 **Questra Consulting 08/1995 - 09/1996**

-Managed project and designed solution for distributed child healthcare management systems.
-Participated in business development and recruiting efforts to further expand business.

 ## Ascending Software Development Roles
 **Mutual of New York / CSC; 12/1987 - 08/1995**

-Contributed multiple Client/Server and mainframe-based development and maintenance projects concentrating on proper architectural design and development of complex components.
-Developed, supported, and enforced the use of common software components for Client/Server development.
-Pioneered use of client/server integration technology with mainframe.

 # Education